John-Nagle/llsd/README.md

 XML and binary versions are implemented.
 "Notation" will not be implemented at this time.

 Unit tests pass.
-Not checked against Second Life and Open Simulator systems yet.
+Tested against Second Life asset servers.

 ## Data types